anthony-ng/NEVERNOTE/README.md

 Your task is to implement the seven [RESTful routes](http://guides.rubyonrails.org/routing.html).
 Modify the skeleton code to achieve the following functionality:

-1. A user Create a new note.
+1. A user can Create a new note.
 2. A user can Read all the notes created.
 3. A user can Update a note.
 4. A user can Delete an existing note.
-5. Verify that a user really wants to delete a particular note.
+5. A user can see a page where she can create a new note.
+6. A user can see a page where she can edit a note.
+7. A user see a page that shows a single note.

 Your note table should have a `title` and `content` field.